matt-duyst/mapping-with-matt/_posts/2012-09-14-Unsupervised-Classification.markdown

 ![Placeholder](/assets/images/isodata.png)

 The computer automated Isodata Algorithm for Unsupervised Classification calculates class means evenly distributed in the data space.
 It then iteratively clusters the remaining pixels using minimum distance techniques.
-Each iteration recalculates the mean, and reclassifies pixels with respect to the new means.
+Each iteration recalculates the mean and reclassifies pixels with respect to the new means.
 This process continues until the number of pixels in each class changes by less than the selected pixel change threshold (or until the maximum number of iterations is reached).

 Our stacked, subset image was set to the following parameters:
  - A minimum class value of 4 and maximum class value of 6.